-Being in a tornado is one of the most harrowing experiences you can go through in your lifetime.
+Being in a tornado could be one of the most harrowing experiences you can go through in your lifetime.
+These massive twisting storms can reach wind speeds of 318 miles per hour (512 kilometers per hour) and measure miles across.
+With speeds like that, they can scar the Earth and decimate everything in their path.
+The United States alone experiences more than 1,000 tornadoes a year, and the storms have been reported on every continent except Antarctica.
 Preparedness is the key to survival, so here are five tips to guide you if and when the time comes.

-The American Red Cross has established a list of must-have items to keep on hand in case of a disaster situation:
+The American Red Cross suggests you create an emergency supply kit, as well, to keep on hand in case of a disaster situation:

 Radios and weather reports are helpful, but tornadoes are tricky creatures and can appear out of nowhere.
 Keep an eye on the sky.
 The first clue a tornado is possible is a sickly green color.
 Clouds are another good indicator.
 If they're moving quickly, you should keep an eye on them, and if one starts to rotate in the shape of a funnel, you should take cover immediately.
 If a tornado watch or warning has been issued, hail is cause for concern.
 If you see flying debris or hear the sound of a train, head for your shelter immediately.

 The greatest danger during a tornado is being injured by flying debris.
 You probably remember the tornado drills of your elementary school days, during which you and your classmates calmly filed into the hall, got down on your knees, tucked your head and covered the back of your neck.
 The rules are still the same.
 You can stow blankets, old mattresses and couch cushions in your shelter to cover yourself with in the event of a tornado.
-If your bathroom is your shelter, grab some couch cushions, hop in the tub and cover yourself with them.
+If your bathroom is your shelter, grab some couch cushions, hop in the tub and cover yourself until the storm passes.

 - "Tornadoes … Nature's Most Violent Storms."
 NOAA National Severe Storms Laboratory, 2010.http://www.nssl.noaa.gov/edu/safety/tornadoguide.htmlEdwards, Roger.